Extracting Traditional Photometry and Astrometry

 model = Octofitter.LogDensityModel(sys, verbosity=4)

-LogDensityModel for System sys of dimension 3 with fields .ℓπcallback and .∇ℓπcallback
+LogDensityModel for System sys of dimension 3 and 1 epochs with fields .ℓπcallback and .∇ℓπcallback

 Sample from the model (locally)